barbmariana/pub_FrontEnd_View_Part/README.md

 The project is a web page for a pub bar using only React components.
 Our bar is a Peaky Blinders inspired pub.
 At our Admistration page, you can make request to our own JSON server.

 (pt-br)
-Utilizando React components, construimos um website para um pub.
+Utilizando React components construimos um website para um pub.
 Nosso pub tem inspiração na série Peak Blinders.
 Na nossa página de admistrador, você pode fazer requisições para o nosso próprio JSON server.